sangeethnandakumar/DeskKiosk/README.md

 ### Hunt For A UI Format...

 Now I started thinking.
 How about a desktop app?
 Yes, it can run so fast and is quick to launch, do stuff, and close.
 Best for my scenario.
-So I have 2 main options
+So I have few options
 1. WPF
 2. WinForms
 3. Electron